joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

    // increment the guess count
    guessCount++;
    // at this point the user input is stored in guess and the guess count is stored in guessCount
-   // your code goes here
+   // your code goes here - we'll add this in the next steps

   }